hyperledger/iroha/docs/source/guides/build.rst

 spend time installing all dependencies you might want to consider using Docker environment.
 Also, Windows users might consider using `WSL <https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux>`_

+Technically Iroha can be built under Windows natively in experimental mode.
+This guide covers that way too.
+All the stages related to native Windows build are separated from the main flow due to its significant differences.

 .. hint:: Having troubles?
 Check FAQ section or communicate to us directly, in case you were stuck on something.
 We don't expect this to happen, but some